 I nodded and waved back without saying a word while the ghillie-suit man moved on.
 He saw me, see him.
 Does that mean he would have stayed where he was, in his environmentally blended costume, if I hadn't noticed him?
 I'll never know.

 "It's always our children who must suffer," I muttered.
 Then, I thought about Liv and Charles and how I must have left them with many unanswered questions.
 That is usually the length of those thoughts regarding my children, and Del.
 Del's full name is 'Delphi,' after the oracle.
-Pity that she didn't have to ability to foresee her husband's mental illness; if she did, she perhaps would have turned right around and walked out of that Pizza Hut restaurant in Liliha where we agreed to meet on our first date.
+Pity that she couldn't foresee her husband's mental illness; if she did, she perhaps would have turned right around and walked out of that Pizza Hut restaurant in Liliha where we agreed to meet on our first date.
 She mentioned a Lawrence Souza, which she had been casually seeing as well; it wasn't anything serious, as she said later that evening.
 By the following morning, she walked into my kitchen, impressed that I'd prepared breakfast.
 Of course, I confessed that the spam, eggs, rice, and bacon omelets were from Zippy's.
 The tea was of the Arizona variety.

 ~